dhis2/dhis2-docs/src/commonmark/en/content/user/classic-data-visualizer.md

 ### Select reporting rates

-The Data Visualizer app can display reporting rates in a chart, by itself or together with indicators and data elements.
+The Classic Data Visualizer app can display reporting rates in a chart, by itself or together with indicators and data elements.
 Reporting rates are defined by data sets.